-The Home At Last Campaign goal of \$1.75 million will allow us to purchase the building outright, complete necessary facility enhancements and safety improvements, and cover operating and administrative expenses for the campaign.
-All funds are needed by May 2018.
+The Home At Last Campaign goal of \$2.4 million will allow us to purchase the building outright, complete necessary facility enhancements and safety improvements, and cover operating and administrative expenses for the campaign.

-Lost Our Home Pet Rescue seeks \$1.75 million to purchase and modify the building we now occupy to secure and grow our lifesaving work to help people and save pets.
+Lost Our Home Pet Rescue seeks \$2.4 million to purchase and modify the building we now occupy to secure and grow our lifesaving work to help people and save pets.